teachingaway/teachingaway.github.io/_posts/2014-09-14-how-to-trademark-part-1-law.md

 Marks that start off weak can eventually become stronger through heavy advertising and developing strong brand recognition.
 This is called "acquired distinctiveness."
 However, when launching a new product or company, its far easier to start with a strong mark than to try to acquire distinctiveness.

-Here are some other distinctiveness traps to avoid. _Geographic locations_ make weak trademarks.
+Here are some other distinctiveness traps to avoid:

+* _Geographic locations_ make weak trademarks.
+[TMEP 1210](/tmep/tmep-1200.html#TMEP-1200d1e8253).
 The TM Office likes to reject applications that take the format "Location + Product", as in "Kentucky Fried Chicken."
 Don't use this format.

-_Personal names_ make weak trademarks.
+* _Personal names_ make weak trademarks.
+[TMEP 1211](/tmep/tmep-1200.html#TMEP-1200d1e9735).
 Don't name your company or your product after yourself.
 It will raise all kinds of trademark problems.

-Avoid _laudatory_ self-praise in your mark.
+* _laudatory_ self-praise makes a weak trademark.
+[TMEP 1209.03(k)](/tmep/tmep-1200.html#TMEP-1200d1e7858).
 Marks like "Best Beer" are likely to be rejected by the trademark office as merely descriptive of beer.

 - - -

 ## Naming and Branding

+From a business perspective, branding concerns often outweigh trademark concerns.
+This section quickly touches on non-legal branding issues.

-Think up a handful of _distinctive_ names for your product.
-Try to highlight you competitive advantage or describe an experience (YouTube, Kickstarter).
+Think of a name that highlights your competitive advantage or describes an experience (YouTube, Kickstarter).
 Maybe use a verb?
 (Sprint).

-Names should be web friendly.
+Names should be internet friendly.
 Is the .com domain available?
-How easy will it be for you take the top spot in a Google search?
+Can you buy it?
+Is it SEO friendly? (i.e., will your company be the top spot in a Google search for the word?).

 A name should be pronounceable, and use an intuitive spelling.

 Make it memorable.
 Rhyme and repetition can help (FitBit, SoundCloud, Snapchat, Coca-Cola, Krispy Kreme).

 Alexandra Watkins at [Eat My Words](http://eatmywords.com/tips/is-your-name-lame/#) offers great naming guidance.